Children's Comprehensive Bible Question Quiz

 b.
 Judas Iscariot betrayed Jesus.

-in the Garden of Gethsemane by identifying Jesus to the mob that came to arrest him.
+In the Garden of Gethsemane, Judas betrayed Jesus by identifying him to the mob who came to arrest him.

 -